ncshapla/panda-commerce/README.md

 **Live Site : [Panda Commerece](https://ncshapla.github.io/panda-commerce/)**

 #### Overview:
-This is a static web page for showing few categories of e-commerece product wuth a slider.
+This is a static web page for showing few categories of e-commerece product with a slider.

 #### Technology and Dependency: